postgres-ai/docs/src/pages/products/realistic-test-environments.md

 ## Your Staging Server Doesn't Give You the Full Picture

-Most organizations take one of the following approaches to building a staging server:
+Most organizations take one of the following approaches to build a staging server:

 1. Staging has its own data that has been generated internally over time.
 1. Staging periodically restores a production backup and either